-VIII.
-Elective Evaluations
+8. Advanced Studies Elective Evaluations

-- For all electives on a student's schedule within the UMass system: The Registrar's Office will automatically send an evaluation form [electronically] to the Elective Coordinator for completion.
-The evaluation will be emailed midway through the elective. - For all electives on a students schedule outside the UMass system (External Electives): The Registrar's Office will email an evaluation form to the student.
-It is the student's responsibility to give this Evaluation Form to the elective coordinator for completion. - For all international electives, students receive an evaluation form electronically from the Office of the Registrar in advance of the elective.
+For all electives on a student's schedule within the UMass system: The Registrar's Office will automatically send an evaluation form [electronically] to the Elective Coordinator for completion.
+The evaluation will be emailed midway through the elective.

+For all electives on a student's schedule outside the UMass system (External Electives): Students must follow the policies and rules of the Host School with regard to elective evaluations.
+Some Host School's utilize their own elective evaluation forms and will submit their evaluation form to the UMMS Registrar's Office.
+In all other cases, the UMMS Registrar's Office will email an evaluation form to the student.
+It is the student's responsibility to give this Evaluation Form to the elective coordinator for completion by the supervising faculty for the elective.

+For all international electives, students receive an evaluation form electronically from the Office of the Registrar in advance of the elective.
 It is the responsibility of the student to give the evaluation form to the elective coordinator, and to return the completed evaluation to the UMMS Office of Undergraduate Medical Education upon their return to UMMS.

-Timing of Evaluations
+B. Timing of Evaluations

 Final grades for students in all pre-clerkship courses should be presented to the Office of Institutional Research Evaluation and Assessment in a timely fashion, usually no later than 15 working days following the final meeting or the final examination of a given course.
-IREA will then process and submit an electronic grades roster to the Registrars Office.
+IREA will then process and submit an electronic grades roster to the Registrar's Office.

-Final grades and narrative summaries for clerkship courses should be presented to the registrar and the associate dean for student affairs in a timely fashion, no later than six weeks following the completion of the clerkship or elective.
+Final grades and narrative summaries for clerkship courses should be presented to the registrar and the Associate Dean for Student Affairs in a timely fashion, no later than six weeks following the completion of the clerkship or elective.

 Make-ups of exams, papers, reports and/or other course activities which have been missed because of physician-certified illness, death in the immediate family, or other reason of comparable magnitude may occur within the time period of the course or following the course, as decided by the course coordinator.
 If, by pre-arranged agreement of the course/clerkship coordinator and the student, the make-up is not completed before the date for submission of performance ratings, then an INCOMPLETE rating will be submitted.
-If an Incomplete grade is granted, the incomplete work must be made up in the time frame specified by the course coordinator.
+If an INCOMPLETE grade is granted, the incomplete work must be made up in the time frame specified by the course coordinator.
 If no time frame is specified, the work must be made up in a prompt and orderly fashion within one year.
 If a student is carrying two or more grades of Incomplete, the student's academic record will be reviewed by the appropriate Academic Evaluation Board.
 All pre-clerkship work must be successfully completed prior to beginning the first clerkship.

-Review of Evaluation Criteria
+C. Review of Evaluation Criteria